 - Difficulty in juggling financial and family priorities when planning for long term care.

 The financial implications of a disability, chronic disease, or other debilitating condition are often under estimated.
 Along with health care costs in general, these costs are expected to grow exponentially in the coming years.
-As most health insurance will not pay for the majority of costs associated with an extended period of illness or injury, disability and long term care insurance offer solutions with tax-free benefits that are also aimed at protecting valuable assets that would otherwise be severely reduced or lost entirely.
+As most health insurance will not pay for the majority of costs associated with an extended period of illness or injury, disability and long term care insurance offer solutions with tax-free benefits that are also aimed at preserving valuable assets that would otherwise be severely reduced or lost entirely.